 I probably use garlic and onion on a daily basis in my home, so I consider them essential.
 If you're worried about the shelf stability of fresh onion and garlic, dehydrated onion and garlic are a great option.

-If you're interested in growing both you'll want to choose a variety that is good storage variety.
+If you're interested in growing both you'll want to choose a good storage variety.
 Check out this post on growing onions and this post on growing garlic for more information and good storage varieties.

 While you can grow some different varieties of chili peppers to make your own spices, I don't because our weather is not always conducive to growing hot peppers.
 I may experiment with this in the future.
 In the meantime, I make sure to have the following on hand:

 For the majority of those spices, I like to store a pound.
 What I do is take a pint-size jar (which holds 2 cups worth) and keep it in my spice cabinet.
 Then I like to have a backup bag to refill.
 When the bag gets low, I'll reorder to keep my stock up.

 You're noticing a trend here, right?
 I like to have what I'm using.
 I like that amount to be full and then I like to have a backup in the back pantry in order to refill my kitchen stock without having to go to the store right away.